TU-Wien-dataLAB/Grader-Service/README.rst

 .. installation-start

-This repository contains the lab/server extensions and the grader service as well as grader-convert.
+This repository contains the packages for the jupyter extensions and the grader service as well as grader-convert.

 The grader service has only been tested on Unix/macOS operating systems.